-Note 1 - Perimeter :
+Note 1 - Perimeter:

-The coverage rate of each indicator is reported in the table, in share of the Sustainable Investments17 (as a weighted average of quarterly NAV).
+The coverage rate of each indicator is reported in the table, in share of the Sustainable Investments (as a weighted average of quarterly NAV).
 The rate indicates the share of investments for which data is available.
-Non Sustainable Investments18 are not considered given data is not applicable to their nature (e.g. cash, money market instruments).
+Non-sustainable investments are not considered, given data does not apply to their nature (e.g. cash, money market instruments).
+The coverage rate refers to data reported for 2023.

 All ratios are averaged only on the value of investments for which the indicator is available.
-For sake of clarity, indicators which are not ratios are not scaled to the portion of the portfolio for which data is available (see Note 3).
+For the sake of clarity, indicators that are not ratios are not scaled to the portion of the portfolio for which data is available (see Note 3).

-For Bonds and Loans which have a specific use of proceeds, the PAIs are likely to overestimate the actual impact of the investments as they are calculated based on the average composition of the portfolio of the Investee financed and not on the specific use of proceeds financed by the sub-Fund which are often, in such cases, proceeds selected for these relatively lower PAIs.
+For Bonds and Loans that have a specific use of proceeds, the PAIs are likely to overestimate the actual impact of the investments as they are calculated based on the average composition of the portfolio of the Investee financed and not on the specific use of proceeds financed by the Fund which are often, in such cases, proceeds selected for these relatively lower PAIs.
+The low coverage rate of some indicators is however partly because no information was received by some of the investees emitting such specific Bonds and Loans.

-Note that following the RTS, all indicators are calculated as a weighted average of the Fund's portfolio composition at end of each quarter, using latest data available from the investees at end of the reporting period.
+Note that following the RTS, all indicators are calculated as a weighted average of the Fund's portfolio composition at the end of each quarter, using the latest data available from the investees at the end of the reporting period.

-Note 2 - Actions taken :
+Note 2 - Actions taken: